Observability and Generalized Sensor Placement for Nonlinear Quality Models in Drinking Water Networks: Multi-species WQ Dynamics Model

 We simulate the concentration evolution throughout network components using the principles of mass conservation, transport, decay, and reaction models for these substances (utilizing a one-dimensional advection-reaction model).
-A comprehensive derivation of the models for each component is described in \cite{Elsherif2023a}.
+We note that the notations and terminology used herein are borrowed from~\cite{Elsherif2023a}.
+A comprehensive derivation of the models for each component is described in~\cite{Elsherif2023a}.
 Furthermore, these models are validated against EPANET~\cite{rossman} and its extension, EPANET-MSX~\cite{Shang2011}, which is a WQ multi-species simulation tool.
 For brevity, we present only the final formulations for each component in Tab. \ref{tab:HydModel} (Appendix~\ref{apndx:hydraulic_model}), allowing readers to access these details.
-Note that the equations listed in Tab. \ref{tab:HydModel} are for chlorine concentrations $c(k)$, however, they apply for the fictitious reactant concentrations $\tilde{c}(k)$ at the networks components.
+Note that the equations listed in Tab. \ref{tab:HydModel} are for chlorine concentrations $c(k)$, however, they also apply for the fictitious reactant concentrations $\tilde{c}(k)$ at the network's components.
 The state-space representation \eqref{equ:NDEs} concatenates the equations in Tab.~\ref{tab:HydModel} such that the following denote the state-space vectors;

 That being said, the representation in~\eqref{equ:NDEs} can be considered a generalized multi-species model that enables the time-evolution of a fictitious reactant as $\tilde{c}(k)$ (representing single or multiple chemicals that can react with chlorine) and chlorine as $c(k)$.
 Furthermore, the time-space discretization of pipe $i$ is based on the upwind Eulerian discretization scheme~\cite{Basha2007}; see~\cite{Elsherif2023a} for additional information regarding the different discretization methods.
 The discretization method considered in this manuscript accurately represents the physical processes governed by advection-reaction dynamics, which is essential for accurate WQ modeling and the optimal placement of WQ sensors.